 Axos Savings Account

-- High Yield Savings Account: This is more than the basic savings account you would find with other online banks.
+This is more than your basic savings account with other online banks.
 It not only offers a high yield of Up to 0.61%, but has a number of other features.

-For example, you can request a free ATM card, but there are no monthly maintenance fees.
+For example, you can request a free ATM card, but no monthly maintenance fees exist.
 Interest is compounded daily, and there are no minimum balance requirements.
 Additionally, this account provides access to various online money management tools.

 This is higher than many other banks, but there are no maintenance or setup fees, free electronic interest transfers, and auto-renewal with a ten-day grace period.
-All CDs are FDIC insured, and the APY varies by term length, but you can expect up to 0.20%, so comparing with other banks CDs can be a good idea.
+All CDs are FDIC insured, and the APY varies by term length, but you can expect up to 0.20%.
+However, these rates are far lower than top bank's CD rates, so you may look elsewhere before applying to Axos CDs.

 Axos Checking Account